SAP BEx Query Designer Tutorial

 1. Click the “Default values” tab.

-2. We can specify the default filter applied to the report.
-This value can be over-written by user at run-time.
+2. Specify the default filter applied to the report.
+This value can be overwritten by the user at runtime.

 SAP Variables